Farrokhroo Parsa

-Farrokhroo Parsa (فرخرو پارسا; 24 March 1922 – 8 May 1980) was an Iranian physician, educator, and parliamentarian.
+Farrokhroo Parsa (فرخرو پارسا; 24 March 1922 – 8 May 1980) was an Iranian physician, educator, Member of the Parliament of Iran, and Minister of Education of Iran.
+She was a supporter of women's rights in Iran, and was executed by firing squad.

-She served as minister of education under Amir Abbas Hoveida and was the first female cabinet minister.
+She served as minister of education from 1968 to 1971 under Prime Minister Amir Abbas Hoveyda and was the first female cabinet minister ever in Iran.
 Parsa was an outspoken supporter of women's rights in Iran.

-During the outset of the Islamic Cultural Revolution, Parsa was executed by firing squad on 8 May 1980 in Tehran due to her feminist beliefs.
+At the outset of the Islamic Cultural Revolution, Parsa was executed by firing squad on 8 May 1980 in Tehran due to her feminist beliefs.

-Biography
+Early years

 Board of Governors of the Association of Patriotic Women (Jam'iyat-e Nesvan-e Vatankhah), Tehran, 1922–1932.
 Sitting on the far left is FakhrAfagh Parsa, mother of Farrokhroo Parsa.